How a Global Pandemic Changed My Views on Living in Germany!

 4.)
 Our Personal Situation- let me paint a picture for you...two pictures in fact:

-- In the States, I would be teaching, Jack would be in kindergarten, Evan would be in Pre-K, and Josh would more than likely have a long commute and even longer (expected) work days.
-The reality over that situation in quarantine looks like this...I would be stressing over Jack's e-Learning, formatting digital lesson plans for my (130) 7th graders, while simultaneously figuring out how to entertain Evan quietly, because Josh would be working from home all day.
+- In the States, I would be teaching, our eldest would be in kindergarten, our youngest would be in Pre-K, and hubby would more than likely have a long commute and even longer (expected) work days.
+The reality over that situation in quarantine looks like this...I would be stressing over the kindergartner’s e-Learning, formatting digital lesson plans for my (130) 7th graders, while simultaneously figuring out how to entertain my four year old quietly, because hubby would be working from home all day.
 Madness.
 Pure madness.
 I have teacher friends back home who are living this, and it is utter chaos.
 Stressssss!

 - In Germany, I am a SAHM.
-Jack and Evan are in public preschool every day.
-Evan goes half day, and Jack goes full day to prep him for real school in September.
+The boys are in public preschool every day.
+The youngest goes half day, and the eldest goes full day to prep him for real school in September.
 And the boys' school is essentially free through various government programs.
 Much the opposite back home!
 In Germany, it's incredibly common to be a SAHM with kids attending the preschool.
 It's amazing, really.
 I can take care of all housing tasks, run errands, manage doctor appointments, etc and still have free time to intentionally be with my kids in the afternoon and spend quality time with my husband in the evening instead of doing laundry.
 The quality of family life in this culture is sacred.

-- Mandatory schooling starts much later here than back home, so no distance learning lessons for Jack right now.
+- Mandatory schooling starts much later here than back home, so no distance learning lessons for our eldest right now.
 I do a few educational activities here and there.
 But for the most part, we play all day!

 5.)
 House Doctor- this is ridiculously huge at the moment, but it wasn't invented due to our current global crisis.
 This unique service is provided and built into our healthcare system for everyday use.
 It's brilliant, really, and I actually used it last year.
 In fact when I used this service, grateful couldn't possibly touch how thankful I was for her.
 The call was made at 11pm, and she was at our house examining me at midnight.
 She wrote me a prescription to be filled for the next day and gave me a shot in the bum for instant pain relief so I could get some rest.